Dashboards

 - Select Save as.

 - Enter descriptive information for the new dashboard in the dialog box.
-Note the title is the only required piece of information.
+Note that Title is the only required field.
 Use a brief and unique title so other users can easily understand what to expect from the dashboard.
 The description can be longer and can contain more detailed information about the displayed data or how it is collected.

 Now you can add widgets to your newly created dashboard!
 See Widgets for more information on creating and adding widgets to dashboards.